 Planning for Restoration

 We own and manage two former aggregate sites in the Town of Caledon – Pinchin Pit and Flaherty West Pit, which is a part of Charles Sauriol Conservation Area.
 These properties are not currently open to the public.
-Our goal is to restore these properties and transform them into future Credit Valley Parks.
-The restoration process will allow us to grade the sites and create an area suitable for tree planting and development of grassland habitat.
+Our goal is to restore these properties and transform them into future Credit Valley Parks using clean excess soil from municipal infrastructure projects.
+The restoration process will allow us restore the site’s natural topography and create an area suitable for tree planting and development of grassland habitat.

 Project Overview